ghuang582/ML-GUI/README.md

 A basic GUI to use for basic supervised machine learning investigations.
 Still in development and very limited in functionality.
 - Currently only takes .csv files where the target values are in the right most column
-- Only offers k-Nearest Neighbours modelling, with pre-configured evaluation metrics
+- Only offers k-Nearest Neighbours modelling and basic linear regression, with pre-configured evaluation metrics

 **Installation**